 What attracts you to the theme of civil insurrection?

 [Laughs] I don’t know why.
 Easy targets, I suppose.
 But there’s something satisfying about it, especially destroying Chicken Cottage.
-They very rarely get a dig, do they?
-And I always see them everywhere.
+They very rarely get insulted, and I always see them everywhere.
 They barely look like a chain, but they’re probably all owned by Tate & Lyle or Coca-Cola.

 Where did the title come from?

 Steve [Lowe, owner of L-13] came up with it.
-I couldn’t remember it for ages, I’ve had to learn it off by heart.
-It’s strange – for the longest time it didn’t have a name because it didn’t have a narrative.
+I couldn’t remember it for ages—I’ve had to memorize it by heart.
+It’s strange, for the longest time it didn’t have a name because it didn’t have a narrative.
 I spent most of the nine months building a landscape, and the narrative only came right at the end, when I started putting people in.
-It turned out that all the rioters had disappeared – we don’t know why – and all the police were there towards the outside of the table, looking over the edge.
+It turned out that all the rioters had disappeared—we don’t know why—and all the police were there toward the outside of the table, looking over the edge.

 You almost feel sorry for them.

-Well, it was going to be the Queen, but I’m saying it’s Kate Middleton.
+Well, it was going to be the queen, but I’m saying it’s Kate Middleton.
 She’s being evacuated by helicopter.
 She’s trying to get out, but there’s no hope.
-Because the helicopter is just a toy one – it doesn’t work.
-But you can imagine a riot scenario where the royal family are being flown off to a base somewhere for evacuation.
+Because the helicopter is just a toy one—it doesn’t work.
+But you can imagine a riot scenario where the royal family is being flown off to a base somewhere for evacuation.

 Exactly.
 No escape.
 She’s never going to be evacuated.
-She’s going to be in that car park forever, waiting.
+She’s going to be in that parking lot forever, waiting.

 The stuff happening on the streets these days seems to have lost its utopian edge a little.